 Many LGBTQI+ people get asked a lot of questions about theirs and wider LGBTQI+ experiences or issues of terminology.
 While it’s good to check in with a person’s individual perspective, they shouldn’t be expected to speak for communities they are not part of or necessarily represent the views of the ones they are.
 A simple guiding principle is not to ask something you would feel uncomfortable answering yourself.
 Considering that LGBTQI+ people experience significant discrimination, consider that they might wish to keep personal information even more private.
 Unless they explicitly declare that they are willing to discuss these issues, questions about body parts, medical history, relationship history and sexual activity are generally intrusive, rude and inappropriate.

 Pronouns are one way people refer to each other and themselves.
-Most people use ‘he/him’ and ‘she/her’ pronouns, but some use gender-neutral pronouns such as ‘they/them’, while others use neopronouns (e.g. ‘xe/hir’).
-It is not ungrammatical to use the singular ‘they’ when referring to someone (e.g. ‘they left their bag under the table’).
+Most people use ‘he/him’ and ‘she/her’ pronouns, but some use gender-neutral pronouns such as ‘they/them’, while others use neopronouns (including ‘xe/hir’).
+It is not ungrammatical to use the singular ‘they’ when referring to someone (such as ‘they left their bag under the table’).
 If you’re unsure of someone’s pronouns, you can ask them respectfully, and preferably privately.
 Use a question such as “Can I ask what pronouns you use?”.
-Do not ask “What pronoun do you prefer?”; a person’s pronouns and identity are not a preference.
+Do not ask “What pronoun do you prefer?”, a person’s pronouns and identity are not a preference.
 Some people’s pronouns may be context specific.
 For example, someone might not use their pronouns in a particular environment or around particular people because they do not feel safe or comfortable to do so.

 As a marker of good practice, you may offer the option for a person to declare their pronouns and chosen or affirmed name prior to an interview, if the recruitment process does not include fields for these.